life-itself/second-renaissance/content/about.md

 - Accessible: simple, shareable and easy to understand
 - Public: Open to everyone

-## What is a "Second Renaissance"?

-In part, that is what we hope to clarify through the process of curating existing content (essays, books, podcasts, events, etc.), distilling key ideas, and synthesizing key patterns.

-At the moment, we use the term “Second Renaissance” to refer to the idea that we are living in a time in which the possibilities of civilisational collapse and radical renewal exist side by side.
-We also use it to refer to the growing movement of people who are recognising this and are engaged in catalyzing and stewarding a social paradigm shift in their lives and work based on it.

 ## Appendix: Deeper motivation: five whys

 We the initiators for this project want to create a gateway for the "second renaissance" because …